Menachem Z. Rosensaft: Holocaust Remembrance-related activities

-In March 2010, Rosensaft sparked a formal investigation by the Maryland authorities into the activities of Menachem Youlus, a rabbi and scribe based in a Washington, D.C., suburb who had falsely claimed to have "rescued" Torah scrolls that had survived the Holocaust, which he sold to synagogues and Jewish centers through his "Save a Torah" charitable organization.
-"Any exploitation of the Holocaust for crass commercial purposes is appalling," Rosensaft wrote in the New York Post on March 7, 2010.
-"Creating false Holocaust histories for Torah schools is despicable."
+In March 2010, Rosensaft sparked a formal investigation by the Maryland attorney general into the activities of Menachem Youlus, a rabbi and scribe based in a Washington, D.C., suburb, for falsely claiming to have "rescued" Torah scrolls that had survived the Holocaust, and fraudulently selling then to synagogues and Jewish centers.
+Two years later, after Youlus pleaded guilty to mail fraud and wire fraud in federal court, Rosensaft told The New York Times, "I am gratified that this charlatan will now be fully exposed, as a matter of law, as a petty crook."